 - Any other term or condition of employment.

-Retaliation is often blatant, but can also be so subtle that you don’t notice it until long after it has begun and impacted your work life.
-And your employer may have a valid reason for treating you in a way that may seem like retaliation.
-However, if you experience any of the following, you may be a victim of retaliation:
+Retaliation can be obvious, but it can also be so unclear that you do not notice it until long after it occurred.
+If you have experienced any of the following, you may be a victim of retaliation:

-- You report your employer to officials for unlawfully dumping sewage into the street.
-You are soon thereafter terminated.
+- You report your employer to officials for unlawfully not paying overtime; soon after, you are fired.

-- You have always received outstanding performance reviews.
-You reported to human resources that a co-worker (a rising star in the organization) was sexually harassing the women who worked with him.
-After that employee is terminated, your supervisor tells you that you are being demoted because you are not a team player.
+- You have always received great job performance reviews.
+Then you reported to your human resources department that a co-worker (a rising star at that!) was sexually harassing the women he worked with.
+After the co-worker was fired, your supervisor tells you that you are being demoted for not being a “team player.”

-- You testify in a race discrimination lawsuit brought against your employer.
-You are transferred to the night shift without notice.
+- You testify in a race discrimination lawsuit against your employer.
+Then you are transferred to the night shift without notice or explanation.